The Science Behind Soil Aeration.

 As with most things these are not suitable to use everywhere.

-• You need the right soil mositure content to get the best results.
+• You need the right soil mositure content to get the best results from any soil aeration program.
 If the soil is saturated you won’t get fracturing and any benefits will at best be shortlived.
 Likewise, dry sand doesn’t work well either as the air blast just passes through the sand without causing any movement.

 • Care should be taken if you regularly aerate and use pre emergent herbicides.
 However, evidence does show that there is no significant impact of carrying our regular aeration.